JeewanthaSadaruwan/Ride-Booking-Agent/README.md

-# Vehicle Dispatch Agent - AI-Powered Ride Booking System
+# Ride Booking Agent - AI-Powered Ride Booking System

 A complete ride booking application for Sri Lanka using OpenAI GPT-4o and AWS Strands.
 Book rides from anywhere to anywhere with real-time vehicle availability, route calculation, and cost estimation by simply specifying your pickup and dropoff locations.